-After overnight fasting the motility of the small bowel is reduced [146, 147], but intake of food or fluids will induce contractility.
-To-and-fro movements in the bowel improves the contact between contents and the mucosa for absorption of nutritional components and is significantly more easily seen in patients with coeliac disease [143].
+After overnight fasting the motility of the small bowel is reduced [121, 122], but intake of food or fluids will induce contractility.
+To-and-fro movements in the bowel improves the contact between contents and the mucosa for absorption of nutritional components and is significantly more easily seen in patients with coeliac disease [119].

-Even during transit of colonic contents such a to-and-fro movement is present [148].
-But this is usually not noticeable on US because of the long transit time in the colon (20 - 72 hours) with very slow peristaltic movement.
-It is usually only under pathological conditions such as enterocolitis or bowel obstruction that contractions in the colon are visible on US.
-The peristalsis of the appendix is also not noticeable during examination.
+Even during transit of colonic contents such a to-and-fro movement is present [123].
+But this is usually not noticeable on US because of the long transit time in the colon (20-72 hours) with very slow peristaltic movement.